djberube/sqlaxe/README.md

 python sqlaxe.py path/to/your/file.sql --dialect mysql --output-dialect postgresql --output-directory output_files --pretty
 ```

+### Output

+SQLAxe will create an output directory (if not specified, it will default to `sqlaxe_INPUT_FILENAME`) and generate separate SQL files for each SQL statement found in the input file.
+The output files will be named in the format `NNNN_kind.sql`, where `NNNN` is a four-digit section counter and `kind` is the table name or "general" if no table is found.

+## Usage: Pretty Print

-To pretty print a SQL file, run the following command:
+To pretty print a SQL file, run a command like this:

 ```
 sqlaxe pp sql_file.sql